 As you can see, air travel is a far quicker option, but your eligibility for this option is dependent on how much you wish to move.
 The average furniture and items found within a 3-bedroom house will exceed the limit for air travel.
 If you are planning to move your entire family home over to New Zealand, sea shipping may be your only option.

 The time it takes to ship your items from the United Kingdom will largely depend upon the service you use.
 Many shippers offer weekly shipping arrangements without the container needing to be ‘filled’ to qualify.
-Make sure to read the specific details of your shipping company for an accurate timeframe!
+Make sure to read the specific details of your international shipping company for an accurate timeframe!

 Housing in New Zealand: New Zealand Housing Costs